TheSageyFox/memory-game/README.md

 ## Instructions for Game Play

 Welcome to Fox's Memory Match.
 To play: Select two cards by clicking or touching a card.
-If the card's match they will stay face up, if they do not match they will turn back over.
+If the cards match they will stay face up, if they do not match they will turn back over.
 Continue matching the cards until all eight pairs are matched.

 When you match all the pairs, you win the game!
 Congratulate yourself on a job well done and feel free to start over.